Farmer Extension & Training

 2. Training and extension

-Agricultural training: We conduct training on production, harvesting and post-harvest management, aggregation and marketing.
+Agricultural training: We conduct training on agricultural best practices.

 Farming as a Business and financial literacy skills training.